glangmead/writing/frege_russell/freges_values_final_paper.md

 2. The specification of a neural network input by people.
 3. The specification of a learning objective such as an error rate matching captions to images, input by a person.

 The output after typing "banana" is determined by these inputs.
 Every iota of agency is human.
 None is the computer's.
 Szegedy and Urban must fundamentally disagree, since the software they are busy building would be software that takes responsibility for composing new photographs and captions.
 The analytic engine, that still contains only inputs 1, 2, and 3, would gain respondibility for performing action 1.
 The misunderstanding is so complete that it can generate horror.
-Szegedy's confusion can be traced to a misreading of Frege:

-> Mathematics is the discipline of pure reasoning.
-Mathematical reasoning is not about mathematics per se, it is about reasoning in general.

-This is taken from Szegedy's 2020 article[^szegedy] as cited by Harris[^harris], who grapples with this horror in his writing.

 Here's another analogy that I find helpful.
 Imagine the songwriter Paul McCartney sitting with his guitar trying to write a new song under a deadline[^getback].
 He decides to strum in a fast rhythm, moving between a few chords while humming some notes.
 The sound of his guitar and his own humming come back into his ears and he listens to the proto-music and reacts to it, extending the melodic line and tweaking the chords.
 After about a minute, he is humming the melody of the song "Get Back" and the act of creativity is complete.
 In this story Paul is the mathematician and mathematics is the music.
 The guitar is the proof assistant!
 He both plays the guitar, and listens to the guitar.
 The guitar makes noises he could never make with his own body, but he must operate it.
 In some sense when you strum the guitar, you don't know exactly what it will sound like.
 The guitar lets you know.
 Now imagine that a journalist from Quanta observes Paul's songwriting session and writes an article with the headline "Guitar finally writes music".